Xuan Wu Shan Nine Emperor Gods Festival 2017

 Made of paper and bamboo, the dragon ship is one of the key features of the Nine Emperor Gods 九皇大帝 festival.

-The boat has opera figurines to ensure that the boat will move and go smoothly.
+The boat has figurines based on opera characters and the Eight Immortals to ensure that the boat will move and go smoothly.

 The bottom of the boat stores oil, salt and rice packets as offerings.